-Tulsa, the second largest city in Oklahoma, is known for its expansive arts center and art deco masterpieces.
-As beautiful as the city may be, however, its long history of asbestos use in the oil, construction, manufacturing, and industrial industries has left a negative impact on the health of a multitude of people.
+Tulsa, the second largest city in Oklahoma, has an expansive arts center and art deco masterpieces.
+As beautiful as the city may be, however, its long history of asbestos use in the oil, construction, manufacturing, and industrial industries has left a negative impact on the health of many residents in Tulsa.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Tulsa, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.